Russia seeks gains to ease possible pain from Iran deal

 “The world can now breathe a sigh of relief,” Putin said in a statement.
 He said the agreement would spur civilian nuclear cooperation between Russia and Iran, and contribute to combating terrorism in the Middle East.

-Foreign Minister Sergei Lavrov made clear Russia expected some reward for backing the deal, suggesting Washington should abandon plans to base missile defense systems in Europe.
+Foreign Minister Sergei Lavrov made clear Russia expected some reward for backing the deal, suggesting Washington should abandon plans to base missile defence systems in Europe.

-“We all probably remember that in April 2009 in Prague President (Barack) Obama said that if the Iran nuclear program issue is sorted out, then the task of creating the European part of the missile defense system will disappear,” he said.
+“We all probably remember that in April 2009 in Prague President (Barack) Obama said that if the Iran nuclear programme issue is sorted out, then the task of creating the European part of the missile defence system will disappear,” he said.

 Lavrov also held out the possibility of Russia selling arms to Iran soon, despite a weapons embargo that will remain for the next five years.
 “In the next five years deliveries of arms to Iran will be possible, under the conditions of the relevant procedures, notification and verification by the U.N.
 Security Council,” he said.